CDSoft/pp/README.md

 -   `doc/img/pp-graphviz-example` is the name of the image. `pp` will generate `doc/img/pp-graphviz-example.dot` and `doc/img/pp-graphviz-example.png`.
 -   the rest of the first line is the legend of the graph.
 -   other lines are written to `doc/img/pp-graphviz-example.dot` before running [Graphviz](http://graphviz.org/).
+-   if the command line argument `-img=prefix`, `prefix` is added at the beginning of the image path.

 Once generated the graph looks like: